-Haemophilus influenzaetype b (a cause of spinal meningitis).
+Haemophilus influenzaetype b (a cause of spinal meningitis and other serious infections).

-Pneumococcal vaccine to help protect against bacterial meningitis and infections of the blood.
+Pneumococcal vaccine to help protect against bacterial meningitis, pneumonia, and infections of the blood.

 Polio vaccine to help protect against a crippling viral disease that can cause paralysis.

-Influenza vaccine to help protect against the flu.
+Influenza vaccine to help protect against influenza (flu), a potentially fatal disease.
 This vaccine is recommended for all people beginning at 6 months and older.

 MMR vaccine to help protect against measles, mumps, and rubella (German measles), all highly contagious and potentially very serious diseases.

 Meningococcal vaccine to help protect against very serious bacterial diseases that affect the blood, brain, and spinal cord.

-HPV (human papillomavirus) vaccine to prevent viral infections in teens and adults that cause cancers of the mouth and throat, cervix, and genitals.
+HPV (human papillomavirus) vaccine to prevent cancers of the mouth and throat, cervix, and genitals.

 Q: Why are some of these vaccines still needed if the diseases are not as common anymore?

-A: Because of vaccines, many of these diseases are not as common as they once were.
+A: Many of these diseases are not as common as they once were because of vaccines.
 However, the bacteria and viruses that cause them still exist and can still make children very sick.

 Q: Chickenpox is not a fatal disease, so why is the vaccine needed?

 A: Chickenpox is usually mild.
 However, there can be serious complications.
 In fact, before the vaccine was licensed in 1995, there were about 4 million cases, 11,000 hospitalizations, and 100 deaths each year from chickenpox.
 Chickenpox is also very contagious.
-Most children feel miserable and miss about 1 week or more of school when infected.
-It is because of the vaccine that the number of cases of chickenpox and its complications have gone down so dramatically.
+Most children feel miserable and miss 1 week or more of school when infected.
+It is because of the vaccine that the number of cases of chickenpox and its complications, including deaths, have gone down so dramatically.